Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-Bank fees have fallen during the pandemic, but that hasn’t stopped consumers from spending huge sums on these added expenses.
-Dubbed “junk fees” by the Consumer Financial Protection Bureau (CFPB), bank fees drain tens of billions of dollars from American households each year.
+Bank fees have fallen since the pandemic, but that hasn’t stopped consumers from spending huge sums on these added expenses.
+Dubbed “junk fees” by the Consumer Financial Protection Bureau (CFPB), bank fees drain billions of dollars from American households each year.

 They run the gamut from charges for not having enough cash in your bank account to charges for withdrawing money from an out-of-network ATM.
-In 2019, overdraft and non-sufficient funds revenue hit an estimated $15.47 billion, according to the CFPB.
+In 2023, revenue from overdraft and non-sufficient funds was estimated at $5.83 billion, a 24 percent year-over-year decline from 2022, according to the CFPB.

 If you’re looking to reduce overdraft fees, monthly maintenance charges or fees for withdrawing cash, there are ways to do so — and they don’t require finding a new financial institution.
 Here’s how you can avoid the most common bank fees.